 It’s very odd to hear people try to tie American exceptionalism to “bringing democracy to the world,” since that was no part of the American difference at all.
 The American founders were crystal clear that they were building a republic, not a democracy.
 Here’s John Adams on the subject:

 Democracy never lasts long.
 It soon wastes, exhausts, and murders itself.
 There never was a democracy yet that did not commit suicide.

 The original American exceptionalism was about individual self-determination.
 It was clearly not about cradle-to-grave control, administered by two interlocked cabals in the capital city.

-Now, America is the same as all the other nations, and government reigns supreme.
+Now, America is the same as all the other nations and government is God.
 Personal sovereignty has been outlawed.

-There are still a few currents from the early days running through American hearts, and I do pray that they continue.
-But to pretend that American exceptionalism exists on any level beyond that is misleading propaganda… a pretty lie that encourages us to praise ourselves.
+There are still a few currents from the early days running through American hearts, and I pray that they continue.
+But to pretend that American exceptionalism exists on any level beyond that is mere propaganda… catchy lies that encourage us to praise ourselves.